anuket-project/anuket-specifications/doc/ref_impl/cntt-ri2/chapters/chapter04.md

 Additional settings are available in the BMRA templates located in `playbooks/roles/bmra-config/templates`.
 Changing these might have unexpected results and should generally not be done.

 You will also have to modify environmental variables defined in `deploy.env` to match your setup.
-For deploying Kuberef on pre-provisioned infrastructure, set `deployment_type=k8s`.
+For deploying Kuberef on preprovisioned infrastructure, set `deployment_type=k8s`.

 Once ready, issue the following command to initiate the deployment